AZDOPS/AZDOPS/Docs/Help/Get-ADOPSPipelineRetentionSettings.md

 ```

 ## DESCRIPTION
-This command will return all pipeline retention settings.
+This command will return all pipeline retention settings for a Azure DevOps Project.

 ## EXAMPLES